← Return to entry

 What you just watched.

 An illustrated walk through the loop.
-The real kernel runs as the brainos CLI on your machine; this animation shows the eight steps a single task takes through it.
+The real kernel runs as the brainos CLI on your machine; this animation shows the steps a single task takes through it.
 No claim survives without a source it can point to, and the loop only closes when the proof bar it set up front is met.

 01